ICanBoogie/HTTP/README.md

 ### After a request was dispatched

-The `ICanBoogie\HTTP\RequestDispatcher::dispatch` event of class [DispatchEvent][] is fired after a request was dispatched, even if no response was provided by dispatcher plugins.
+The `ICanBoogie\HTTP\RequestDispatcher::dispatch` event of class [DispatchEvent][] is fired after a request was dispatched, even if no response was provided by domain dispatchers.

 Third parties may use this event to alter or replace the response before it is returned by the dispatcher.
 The following code demonstrates how a cache could be updated after a response with